tukusejssirs/rubyripper/README.md

 **A :** If the same dependencies are available on these platforms, then things will probably just work fine.
-If some of the dependencies are missing, but you do know one other utility which does just about the same, please report a feature request at the Google bugtracker.
+If some of the dependencies are missing, but you do know one other utility which does just about the same, please report a feature request at the GitHub bugtracker.

 **Q :** How do I report a bug / request a missing feature?